luiscoco/Android_Studio_Installation/README.md

+# How to install Android Studio and create a your first Android Virtual Device (AVD)

-# How to install Android Studio (Jellyfish | 2023.3.1 Patch 1) in your Windows laptop
+In this document we will explain you in detail how to install Android Studio (Jellyfish | 2023.3.1 Patch 1) in your Windows laptop

+and also how to create your first AVD with Android Studio for running applications on Mobiles, Tables, TVs, or on Car devices

 ## 1. Download Android Studio setup file